JeffreyTangMain/3DS-Dev-Area-Template/README.md

 # 3DS-Dev-Area-Template
-A template work area for modifying and recompiling 3DS CIAs
+A template work area for modifying and recompiling 3DS CIAs.
+Feel free to delete the .placeholder files after downloading a copy of this repo.

 Modify 0_Variables.txt to set paths and output names.
 You have to dump your own CIA after getting one before being able to use this template.